ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 ## Create a workspace
 {: #create_workspace}

-To begin, you will create {{site.data.keyword.conversationshort}} service on IBM Cloud and add a workspace.
+To begin, you will create {{site.data.keyword.conversationshort}} service on {{site.data.keyword.Bluemix_short}} and add a workspace.
 A workspace is a container for the artifacts that define the conversation flow.

 Save the [Ana_workspace.json](https://github.com/IBM-Cloud/chatbot-watson-android/raw/master/training/Ana_workspace.json) file with predefined intents,entities and dialog flow to your machine.